yashdeshmukh65/diabetes-prediction/README.md

 - Feature selection and scaling
 - Model building using:
   - Logistic Regression
-  - Decision Tree
-  - Random Forest
 - Model evaluation using:
   - Accuracy
   - Confusion Matrix
-  - Precision, Recall, F1-Score
+  - Precision
-- Visualizations using Matplotlib and Seaborn
+- Visualizations using Matplotlib

 ## 🛠️ Technologies Used
 - Python
 - Jupyter Notebook
 - Pandas, NumPy
-- Matplotlib, Seaborn
-- Scikit-learn (sklearn)
+- Matplotlib

 ## 📈 Results
-- Achieved an accuracy of **XX%** (Replace with your actual result)
+- Achieved an accuracy of 77%

 ## 📁 How to Run
 1. Clone the repository: